emulation-plans/emulation-plans/README.md

 - Abilties contains our abilities split into subdirectories full of tactics, the individual technique is then defined in the YML file.
 - Adversaries contain a list of abilities, a friendly name and a brief description.
 - Payloads contain any exe's, dll's or other magic artifacts that we may need to run this adversary as an operation.
+> A note on payloads, they may very well contain malware/bad things.
+So use at your own risk!
+The maintainers accept no liability for any damage cause through use of this software

 ```
 ├── APT-28